 Our future success will depend upon our continued ability to identify, hire, develop, motivate, and retain highly skilled individuals across the globe, with the continued contributions of our senior management being especially critical to our success.
 Competition for well-qualified employees across Match Group and its various businesses is intense, particularly in the case of senior leadership and technology roles, and our continued ability to compete effectively depends, in part, upon our ability to attract new employees.
+Evolving state and federal laws, rules and regulations intended to limit or curtail the enforceability of non-competition, employee non-solicitation, confidentiality and similar restrictive covenant clauses could make it more difficult to retain qualified personnel.
 Our ability to attract, retain, and motivate employees may also be adversely affected by stock price volatility.
 In particular, declines in our stock price, or lower stock price performance relative to competitors for talent, have reduced the retentive value of our stock-based awards, which can impact the competitiveness of our compensation.
 Further, in the past we have had, and may continue to have for the foreseeable future, significant amounts of stock-based compensation expense due to the competitive market for executive and technical talent, which includes competitors that are much larger than us.

 Effective succession planning is also important to our future success.
 At times we have experienced significant changes to our senior leadership team.
+For example, within the last few months, we announced the appointments of new Chief Executive and Chief Financial Officers.
 Those changes and any future significant leadership changes or senior management transitions involve inherent risk.
 If we fail to ensure the effective transfer of senior management or other institutional knowledge as well as smooth transitions involving senior management across our various businesses, our ability to execute short and long term strategic, financial, and operating goals, as well as our business, financial condition, and results of operations generally, could be adversely affected.
 In addition to intense competition for talent, workforce dynamics are constantly evolving, such as recent broad shifts to hybrid work models.
 If we do not manage changing workforce dynamics effectively, it could materially adversely affect our culture, reputation, and operational flexibility.